top of page

 portait maevalm.jpg

-There she grew up in both French and polynesian cultures and built a connection with both the natural world and human nature.
+Maeva Esteva was born in France and moved to the island of Huahine in French Polynesia at the age of 9.
+There she grew up in both French and Polynesian cultures and built a connection with both the natural world and human nature.
 With the Polynesian culture she developed her own personal style of art that evolved through the years.
+Her adopted culture still a big part of her as well as the Tahitian dance that she still practices and teach.

-She sailed to Greenland in 2019 as part of crew member on a sail boat and they sailed across the Atlantic Ocean with her family in 2022.
-She recently sale into the northwest passage from Greenland to Kugluktuk, working on a boat.
-She like the Sea as it is like being in the middle of the bush, there is no hide out, no way to run so you have to face yourself and face the unpredictable Nature.
+She still travels between the sea and the mountain occasionally to remember her connection with the sea.
+She sailed to Greenland in 2019 as part of crew member on a sailboat and they sailed across the Atlantic Ocean with her parents and brother in 2022.
+She also sailed several time into the northwest passage from Greenland to Kugluktuk, working on a boat.
+She like the Sea as it is like being in the middle of the bush, there is no hide out, no way to run so you must face yourself and face the unpredictable Nature.

 She likes to work with pastels on black paper, but she also works more and more with watercolours.
 She mixes hyper realistic animal portraits with movement and a touch of dreams and innocence.
 She believes there is a lack of poetry in the new world and that people should keep dreaming and remind their self how the heart could speak better than the mouth.
 She like working with water as it is one natural element indispensable for life and it is always a challenge as water is unpredictable like nature, you can’t control everything, you can’t run against time, you can only accept the unknown and play with it.